Virgin Media One

 Virgin Media One, also called Virgin One, is an Irish free-to-air television channel owned by Virgin Media Ireland (part of Liberty Global), operated through its subsidiary Virgin Media Television.
-The channel was known until 30 August 2018 as TV3 (and until 2006 as TV Three, launched on 20 September 1998), becoming Ireland's first commercial television channel.
-Its name was changed to Virgin Media One on the same day.
-The channel broadcasts a mix of Irish programming and acquired programming from ITV and others.
+The channel launched on 20 September 1998, as TV Three, becoming Ireland's fourth television channel and the first commercial channel.
+It was known as TV3 from 2006, and then as Virgin Media One from 30 August 2018.
+The channel broadcasts a mix of Irish programming and acquired programming from ITV and other networks.

 History

+Background

 In October 1988, the Independent Radio and Television Commission (IRTC) was set up to regulate new independent stations.
 Following this TV3 was intended to be the Republic of Ireland's third terrestrial channel.
 The original broadcasting licence was granted to a consortium Tullamore Beta Ltd in 1990 (some of this consortium made up of Windmill Lane Productions and Paul McGuinness).
-It was originally envisaged that the channel would broadcast solely on cable and analogue MMDS, but it was later (1990) decided that the channel should broadcast on some terrestrial UHF transmitters similar to other Irish channels.
+It was originally envisaged that the channel would broadcast solely on cable and analogue MMDS, with a tentative launch for late 1991, but it was later (1990) decided that the channel should broadcast on some terrestrial UHF transmitters similar to other Irish channels.
 Initially their signal coverage was much poorer than that of RTÉ but this has been largely addressed since the switchover to digital television.
+There were concerns as of 1991 that TV3's signals would interfere with UHF frequencies from Wales and parts of England.
+No plans were to be announced until the frequency issue was solved.

 TV3's broadcast was further delayed when IRTC revoked the broadcasting licence due to delays in broadcasting the channel.
 After a court battle the licence was eventually restored in 1993.
 By 1993 an agreement was made to sell 49 per cent of the company to UTV, to raise much-needed cash for investment in facilities.
-However, UTV pulled out of negotiations in 1995, after TV3 tried to convince existing MMDS and cable television providers to drop UTV and replace it with TV3.
+However, UTV pulled out of negotiations in September 1996, after TV3 tried to convince existing MMDS and cable television providers to drop UTV and replace it with TV3.
 Cable operators declined to drop UTV Northern Ireland from its line-up.

+In 1997, Canadian communications company Canwest bought a major stake in the new company; the launch goal was expected for year-end 1998.
+Bidding wars for acquisitions favoured RTÉ more than TV3 in 1998, with RTÉ having outbid the new broadcaster in acquiring the rights to Fox's action film Independence Day.
+As of July that year, TV3's operational budget was comparable to RTÉ's budget for foreign acquisitions.
+Days ahead of launch, the station spent £330,000 of its budget to advertise on the RTÉ channels.

+Throughout most of the 1990s, the only terrestrial television channels in Ireland were RTÉ One and Network 2.
+A third channel, TnaG, was launched on 31 October 1996.
+Despite being the fourth channel in Ireland, TV3's naming secured it the "third place" listing in many television listings, which had previously been occupied by TnaG.